If you can't find the solution in the Appian RPA documentation, contact the Appian support team.

 1 2 3 4 5 <dependency> <groupId>org.apache.pdfbox</groupId> <artifactId>pdfbox</artifactId> <version>1.8.10</artifact> </dependency>

 Appian RPA uses TLSv1.2, which is the current standard.

 Credentials must be updated in the console each time they are changed in the target application.

 We recommend that the execution trace has the necessary information to know what the robotic process was doing to help show why it failed.
 It is better that this information is kept in the trace so it can be consulted in the future as a reference and does not depend on the email notification.

 With this configuration, the robotic process continues to run as expected since you have not restricted its permissions.
 And because the user only has the authorization to see the objects with the permission "robot-X" , he or she only has access to this robotic process.

 You can upload a ZIP file and check the "Unzip on server" option (it is checked by default).
 After uploading a ZIP, the tree of support files will appear as a single file.
 If we refresh the page, the tree will reflect the real structure.

-The text of the output arrows for conditional actions are discrete values and case-sensitive.
+Text associated with transition arrows for conditional actions is discrete values and case-sensitive.
 The output conditions in both the workflow and the source code need to match exactly.
 If the values don't match or use different cases, the robotic process will fail.